-We have released a range of new primary care learning programmes for learning communities.
-These topics were originally developed as learning sets for pharmacy professionals on the Clinical pharmacists in general practice education pathway and the Medicines optimisation in care homes pathway but they are now open to a wider audience.
-You can access these materials to be posted directly to your learning community participants through the learning communities section of our website, or download them from the list of programmes at the bottom of this page.
+We have released a range of new primary care programmes for learning communities.
+These topics were originally developed as learning sets for pharmacy professionals on our primary care education pathways, but we have opened access so that other sectors can benefit from these programmes.
+You can access these materials through the learning communities section of our website, or download them from the list of programmes at the bottom of this page.
 Choose from the learning community topics list on the learning communities dashboard.
-You can also order a batch of these materials for direct dispatch if you are not able to use a learning community.

 We also have a number of non-clinical programmes you may find useful – have a look at our self-study guides.